romansko/supnp/README.md

 This section shows the SUPnP protocol messages captured by Wireshark for the RA, SD, and CP.

+The signatures, CapTokens, etc. are represented as hex strings.
+However, for simplicity of this file, they've been truncated to `...`

 #### RA Discovery

 ```html